 It’s not just the resort’s remote location – nestled in the heart of the six-million-acre forested wilderness of the Adirondacks – that makes Lake Placid Lodge the stuff of your social-distancing dreams.

-We know, travel is in a weird place right now.
-But despite the continuing pandemic, many US travelers are eager to get out of their homes and hit the road – just in what they deem a safe and secure way.
+We know, travel has been in a weird place, as a result of the pandemic.
+But despite that, many US travelers are eager to get out of their homes and hit the road – just in what they deem a safe and secure way.
 This has led to the recent growth of a particular travel segment: road-trippers looking for remote destinations and hotels.
 And one such location that is primed to deliver?
 Lake Placid Lodge, nestled in the heart of the six-million-acre forested wilderness of the Adirondacks.
 Still, a remote location aside, there is more than one reason this lakeside resort is the stuff of your social-distancing dreams.

 Reason #1: It’s Located in a Tucked-Away Destination That’s